FabianHentrich/ishares_etf_portfolio_analysis/README.md

 ## **`portfolio.xlsx` - how does it look like?**

 Check the example file in the repository.
-The file should be saved in ´"INPUTFILE"´.
+The file should be saved in ´INPUTFILE´.
 The file should have the following columns:

 - `Ticker`: Check Ticker via Yahoo Finance.
 You don't need to add the suffix. (e.g., Microsoft's ticker is MSFT, but for Germany Xetra it is MSF)